stark-2000/stark-2000/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;Budding Robotics Engineer with knowledge in state of the art Embedded systems, Product development & Digital circuit design.
-Perfection, Diligence and Technical expertise displayed through multiple long-term projects and short-term research work.\
+💡 &nbsp;As a budding Robotics Engineer, I am passionate about autonomous mobile robots as well as state-of-the-art Embedded systems, Perception, and Digital circuit design.
+I pride myself on my attention to detail, diligence, and technical expertise, which I have honed through multiple long-term projects and short-term research work.\
 🎓 &nbsp;I'm currently pursuing Masters in Robotics at the University of Maryland, College Park.\
 💬 &nbsp;Feel free to reach out to me for any suggestions, help, or for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at dhinesh@umd.edu.

 ### 🛠 &nbsp;Tech Stack